 Chimney breasts and fireplaces

 Repair category -

-Notes N/A.
+Notes Not applicable.

 Internal decorations

 Repair category 1

-Notes Generally fresh.
-Decoration is always a matter of personal taste.
+Notes Some scuff marks noted.
+Decoration is always a matter for personal taste.

 Cellars

 Repair category -

-Notes N/A.
+Notes Not applicable.

 Electricity

 Repair category 1

 Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.